Skip to main content

 Contact us

-• Improvement in the trans-national distribution of recent non-national European films.
+• Improve the trans-national distribution of recent non-national European films.

 • Increase in the investment in the production, acquisition, promotion, theatrical and online distribution of non-national European films.